-Borrowing from both the Red Hot Chili Peppers and AA in naming this post “sick and tired of being sick and tired”, we nod to the reality that employees are sick and tired.
-But thoughtful observers and advocates of healthy work environments are also sick and tired.
-We are sick and tired of the “put up or shut up” paternalism that assumes that holding a greater vision for collective productivity is indicative of unrealistic expectations.
+Thoughtful observers and advocates of healthy work environments, like ourselves, are also sick and tired.
+Of the “put up or shut up” paternalism that assumes that holding a greater vision for collective productivity is indicative of unrealistic expectations.
 We assert our conviction that pro-adaptive efforts are worth pursuing, both as individuals as well as in the collective.
 By fostering resilience-centric behaviors for the individuals within the culture (leadership included), as well as resilience-centric norms as the model for the culture overall, we’ve seen that not only can the work experience become more generative, but both the endogenic and exogenic drivers of burnout can be addressed, mitigated, and with repetition and diligence, eradicated.

 Medicalized?
 Meh.
-Really that’s not the question.
-Validity and solvability, that is the answer.
+Really, that’s not the question.
+Opportunity for solvability, that is the answer.